Bexarotene was investigated in laboratory and clinical trials for its potential to repair myelin.

 Bexarotene is taken as tablets, once daily.

-So far, laboratory studies have identified a role for the retinoid X receptor in the control of myelin repair.
-Animal studies have suggested that bexarotene, a drug which acts on these receptors, may promote remyelination, offering the potential to reverse damage caused by MS and improve symptoms.
-Bexarotene has not previously been tested in multiple sclerosis.
+Laboratory studies have identified a role for the retinoid X receptor in the control of myelin repair.
+Animal studies suggested that bexarotene, a drug which acts on these receptors, may promote remyelination, offering the potential to reverse damage caused by MS and improve symptoms.

 In a series of blogs and vlogs, Hellie, a person with MS, chronicles her journey taking part in this clinical trial.